There are specific and predictable keys that result in inspiring financial planning meetings every time.

 “The higher and lighter the meeting tone, the more creative and proactive participants are and the better they feel about the meeting.
 A low-tone meeting, regardless of how much is accomplished, can leave people worn out and feeling it was a waste of time – or at least not worth the effort.”

-As the professional person it is essential we show up to meetings with a clear and present state of mind and be able to guide our clients into clarity of mind too.
+As the professional person it is us who sets the tone.
+When we are in a clear, present, and free state of mind we are best able to guide our clients into their clarity of mind too.

 Key number 2 – Establish what your client wants from the meeting